Daniel 'Dani' Sordo

-Dani Sordo is a Spanish rally driver with more than 130 participations in the WRC events since his debut in 2003.
-He scored only one win (2013 ADAC Rallye Deutschland) and 38 podiums, finishing as third in the championship standings two times (2008 and 2009), and his biggest achievement is a title of the Junior World Rally champion in 2005.
+Dani Sordo is a Spanish rally driver with more than 160 participations in the World Rally Championship since his debut in 2003.
+He was the Junior WRC champion in 2005.

 Rally career started in 2001 with Mitsubishi

 Daniel Sordo Castillo was born on May 2, 1983, in Torrelavega, Cantabria.
 Before he started rallying, Sordo competed successfully in the various motorsport disciplines (karting, motocross, hillclimb, touring cars).
 With Mitsubishi Lancer Evo VI and Mitsubishi Carisma GT Evo VI, Sordo has won a few local rallies and rallysprints.
 In 2002, Sordo expanded his activities to Spanish championship, still with Carisma and Lancer.

 He was supported by Mitsubishi Motors Espana in 2003 and competed with Lancer Evo VI at many national rallies, alongside his co-driver Juan Antonio Castillo.
 In October 2003, Dani debuted in the World Rally Championship, entering the Rally Catalunya with Mitsubishi Lancer Evo VII.
 He finished 18th in the overall classification and second in N4 class.

 Sordo was the best Spanish junior rally driver in 2003 and he moved to factory-backed Citroen Saxo S1600 at last round of Spanish championship.
 His new co-driver was Carlos Del Barrio.